marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 3.  **Define Expected Relationships**: In your `GoTestDefinition`, create a method `_define_expected_relationships` that returns a list of all relationships you expect to find.
 4.  **Define Relationship Dependencies**: Your `GoTestDefinition` must have a `relationship_dependencies` property that defines which relationship types must be resolved before others.
 The system automatically sorts tests based on these dependencies to ensure they run in the correct logical order.

-5.  **Enable Relationships Incrementally**: The `supported_relationships` list is automatically generated from your `relationship_dependencies`.
-The test runner will *only* run tests for the relationship types in this list.
+5.  **Enable Relationships Incrementally**: The `relationship_dependencies` property is the primary mechanism for controlling which relationship types are tested.
+The `supported_relationships` list is automatically generated from your `relationship_dependencies` keys, and the test runner will *only* run tests for the relationship types defined in `relationship_dependencies`.
 To follow a Test-Driven Development (TDD) approach:
     a.
 Define all expected relationships in `_define_expected_relationships`.
     b.
 Define dependencies in `relationship_dependencies`.
     c.
 Comment out relationship types in `relationship_dependencies` to test incrementally.